johnnyowen/E-Commerce-Back-End/README.md

 ## Usage

-Use this as the framework for a business database.
+Use this as the framework for a business database tracking app.

 ## License